Negative Man

-Negative Man (Lawrence Michael "Larry" Trainor) is a superhero from DC Comics.
+Negative Man (Lawrence Michael "Larry" Trainor) is a superhero appearing in American comic books published by DC Comics.
 The character was created by Bob Haney, Arnold Drake, and Bruno Premiani and made his first appearance in My Greatest Adventure #80 (June 1963).

 Negative Man has appeared in numerous television series and films, such as guest appearances in Teen Titans, in which he is voiced by Judge Reinhold, and the live-action series Titans and Doom Patrol, where he is voiced by Matt Bomer.

 Publication history

 The Larry Trainor incarnation of Negative Man first appeared in My Greatest Adventure #80 and was created by Bob Haney, Arnold Drake, and Bruno Premiani.
 Drake recalled:

 I left [editor Murray Boltinoff's] office and bumped into Bob Haney in the hall.
 Bob was a real good friend of mine ...
 I asked him if he got an assignment from Bob Kanigher.
 He had this routine where he'd come up from Woodstock once a week and stay for two nights and get a couple of assignments from Kanigher and then go back home and write them.
 He said he didn't get an assignment from Kanigher, and I told him I had this assignment that I was about two-thirds through with, but I needed another character and maybe between us we could come up with something.
 We sat down and came up with this notion of a guy who has gone through a cloud of radioactivity and is bandaged from head to toe with these specially treated bandages that keep the radioactivity within him so he isn't injurious to others.
 The most novel aspect was Negative Man, the character who lives inside him who can only be outside of him for 60 seconds - and don't ask me why 60 seconds.